haopjh/react-backbone-boilerplate/README.md

-# react-backbone-boilerplate
+# webpack-react-backbone-boilerplate
-This is a boilerplate that uses Backbone router and React to build a Single Page App
+This is a boilerplate that uses Webpack, Backbone router and React to build a Single Page App